Capacity: 6,500 (Seats 1,500)

 Leave the M60 at Junction 24 and take the M67 towards Sheffield.
 Leave the M67 at the end of the motorway at Junction 4.
 Take the A57 towards Sheffield.
 After about half a mile turn left onto the B6174 at the traffic lights towards Stalybridge.
 Then at the mini-roundabout bear left onto the A6018 towards Stalybridge.
 The ground is a couple of miles down this road on the left.
 The ground is quite easy to miss so look out for the large red sign advertising the ‘Fitness Experience at Stalybridge Celtic’ which is by the entrance.
-There is a fair sized car park at the ground.
+There is a fair sized car park at the ground which costs £1.

 Stalybridge Railway Station is located a mile and a half away from the ground.
 It is served by trains from Manchester Victoria.

 On exiting the main railway station entrance, turn right and proceed along the road going under a railway bridge.
 Continue straight along this road, passing the Cosmo Bingo Hall on your left, as the road becomes Market Street.
 At the bottom of Market Street go straight on, passing the large old brick archway on your left.
 You will then reach a T-junction with the much larger A6018 Stamford Street.
 At this junction turn right and then after about a mile along this road you will reach the Bower Fold ground on your right, just after the Hare and Hounds pub.